kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/18 - Christ the King.md

 ## Overview
 [[Roman Rite Solemn Pontifical Mass]] at the [[Crossing Altar]] celebrated by Bishop Colichicco, with [[Exposition of the Blessed Sacrament|Exposition]] at the [[High Altar]], [[#Consecration of the Parish to the Sacred Heart of Jesus]], and then transitioning into a [[Eucharistic Procession]] to St. Patrick's Cathedral, where there is [[Benediction]].

+In terms of required personnel, this is the largest liturgy of the year.

 ## Mass Roles & Seating

 ### Clergy